akshay1992/Lithe/README.md

 Lithe
 =====

-Lithe is a modular synthesizer-inspired patching workflow for spatial audio.
+Lithe was concieved as a proof of concept for a patching workflow for spatial audio.

-This repository builds a static library `lithe_core` and contains a framework for patching and processing a spatial audio graph.
-It also has utilities for processing spatial 'signals'.
+This repository builds a static library `lithe_core` and contains a framework for patching and processing an object-based audio graph.
+It also has utilities for using parameter fields that are mapped to 2D-manifolds.
 It's intended use is for creating effects for object-based spatial audio.

 Lithe can be installed as a static library from this repo.
 It doesn't have any dependencies.